cloudant/quimby/README.md

     $ # and then...
     $ ./dev/run

-Once you have DB Core running and requiring the adm account then all you need to do in this repository is run:
+Once you have a clustered Couch running and requiring the adm account then all you need to do in this repository is run:

     $ ./run